 Ristorante Mattozzi Europea

 Our plan had been to eat at Osteria La Chitarra that night.
-Using a route plotted by Google Maps, we walked from the apartment though what turned out to be some sketchy alleyways, only to find a closed restaurant.
+Using a route plotted by Google Maps, we walked from the apartment through what turned out to be some sketchy alleyways, only to find a closed restaurant.
 At that point, we remembered Bonnie’s husband had recommended a place which was fairly close by, Ristorante Mattozzi Europea, so we walked there.

 We found a warm and inviting place, walls covered with copper cookware, old paintings, ceramic dishes and a large mirror.
 We ordered a light meal from the man who appeared to be the owner; seafood salad, caprese salad and polpette with ragu.
 While we waited for our food, I eavesdropped on the two men sitting next to us.
 One was describing Neapolitan cuisine to the other, in Spanish, and I realized I could understand almost everything he was saying!
 A moment later, I figured out why; he was speaking slowly and clearly because he was Italian and Spanish wasn’t his first language (his dining companion was from Spain, by his accent).
 It was odd to listen to someone speak Spanish, but with a Italian accent.